Dane Elkins: 2019

 In January 2019, at a tier-1 IRT pro stop held in Canoga Park, California, in Open Divisions' play, Dane beat Justus Benson, a player seeded #3 on the World Racquetball Tour (WRT) pro tour event.

 Features

-Elkins was featured on the Palisadean Post Sports Page on June 28, 2016.
+Elkins was featured on the Palisadian-Post Sports Page on June 28, 2016.
 He was also featured, along with several other acclaimed athletes from the Pacific Palisades, in a December 24, 2015, article in the Palisadian-Post, "Top Athletes of the Year in 2015."

 In the Spring 2014 edition of USA Racquetball, Elkins contributed an article on the January 2014 California-Nevada junior racquetball championships.

-Elkins authored the article "2015 California-Nevada State Junior Racquetball Championships (Southern California)" published on the California-Nevada Racquetball website.
-He also co-wrote the article, "California Divides with Awesome Results," in the Spring 2012 issue of USA Racquetball Magazine.

 Highlights

-Elkins was interviewed by the Palisadian Post following the Junior World Championships held in Cali, Colombia.
+Elkins was interviewed by the Palisadian-Post following the Junior World Championships held in Cali, Colombia.
 Elkins and his teammates brought home the bronze medal for Team USA.

 Elkins defeated Lucas Shoemaker at the 2015 Jr Olympics, boys 16 gold division.

-The 2016 National Olympic Junior Championships, boys 16 gold division doubles, featured their Championships match on USA Racquetball National Streaming.
+The 2016 National Olympic Junior Championships, boys 16 gold division doubles, featured their Championship match on USA Racquetball National Streaming.
 Elkins and Ricky Diaz defeated Mitch Turner (Oregon) and Julian Singh (California) to make the USA National Jr. Team.